spatialthoughts/qgis-tutorials/source/docs/3/multi_criteria_overlay.rst

 ------------
 We will use vector data layers from `OpenStreetMap (OSM) <http://www.openstreetmap.org/>`_.
 OSM is a global database of freely available base map data. `Geofabrik <http://download.geofabrik.de/>`_ provides daily updated shapefiles of OpenStreetMap datasets.

-We will be using the OSM data layers for the the state of Assam in India.
+We will be using the OSM data layers for the state of Assam in India.
 Geofabrik `India shapefiles <http://download.geofabrik.de/asia/india.html>`_ were downloaded, clipped to the state boundary and packaged in a single GeoPackage file.
 You can download a copy of the geopackage from the link below:

 `assam.gpkg <http://www.qgistutorials.com/downloads/assam.gpkg>`_